 When I got back home, I went online and tried to pay with the handy-dandy credit-card option.
 Instead, a note came up that the ticket hadn’t yet been put through the system and it often takes twenty days for the ticket to show up.
 I tried many times.
 It’s now been twenty days.
 So, entering the ticket number online I find that “The Ticket entered has a balance of $0.00.”

 I am grateful.
 I mean, when’s the last time that ever happened to you?
-I won’t say that that’s as good as having full diplomatic immunity and inviolability with the State department (in which case you nevertheless pay all such fines), but that was a very nice gesture.
+That was a very nice gesture.
 It seems I have a benevolent “Big Brother” who takes care of his brat little brother.
 I am grateful.

 If this had happened in, say, Palermo, I would be looking over my shoulder wondering when I will have to pay the favor back and in what way.
 But this is America and D.C., right?
 Maybe it’s just a glitch. :-)